tytydraco/yessleep/out/The_neighbors_had_a_cookout_but_the_meat_wasnt_quite_dead_part_3_final.md

 Jasmine returned a few minutes later.
 She had an idea as to what to do with Eli's body.
 Some of us tried to talk her out of it, but she insisted it was the best cover story.
 After prying the gun out of his mouth, we backed his and Jasmine's car into the narrow alley between Greta's house and mine and loaded his body into the driver's seat.
 It was dark by now.
 Jasmine got into the passenger's seat and reached over, working the steering wheel as we pushed the car out into the street.
 Then she fastened her seatbelt and we stepped back.
 She put the car in drive, dropped a rock on the gas pedal and twisted the steering wheel so that the car slammed into a large tree going way faster than the speed limit.
 Eli's body went flying through the windshield.
 She told the paramedics that he had simply been driving recklessly and lost control of the car.
 Her injuries were relatively minor.
 Brave woman.

 Greta is moving out.
 She told my  fiancée that in her own way, she felt responsible for what happened.
 Maybe.
 I saw Aiden sitting out on his front porch not too long after Eli's funeral.
 He wasn't just staring into space anymore, but playing a game on his phone.
 I waved and he waved back.
 I think he is doing a little better now, but I don't think he's ready to look for another job yet.
+He says he remembers only a little from his possession, mostly just that he had a desire to consume as much as possible, be it living or inanimate.

 I talked to the father yesterday.
 He, Greta, and Jasmine went to the corner store and confronted Gary.
 They won't tell me exactly what happened, but Gary doesn't work there anymore.
 I suppose he should be glad that's all that happened to him.
 We still don't know where the meat came from, but we can hope that he won't go distributing it to anyone else.
 I don't know what the father told his wife.
 She seems oddly distant, and I have a suspicion that he has done most of the work in raising their kids.
 Either way, Ariel and Ferdinand seem fine.
 They took Ferdinand to the hospital immediately after exorcising Aiden and found nothing foreign in his lungs or stomach.
 But all things considered, the father is doing a pretty good job processing everything that happened.